 “Rules without reason equals rebellion.” -Cynthia Grosso, Charleston School of Protocol.
 This could be my motto!
-I have a stubborn streak that serves me well.
-And during those times it gets me into trouble, I blame it on my DNA.
+I have a stubborn streak that serves me well, and when it gets me into trouble, I blame it on my DNA.
 No matter the reason, I find I am not the best rule follower unless I know why a rule was created.

 I believe in manners, etiquette, and protocol, but in our more modern society, I feel these guidelines should come from a place of commonsense.
 Good manners mean making sure those around you are comfortable.
 It is not about following rules.
 Knowing the etiquette playbook, though, can save all of us a great deal of heartache when interacting with others.
 Learning good protocol helps us stay within the boundaries of good manners.

 Why do knife blades point in?

 When eating a meal, we are taught to put our utensils down between bites with the sharp side of the blade in the resting position and pointing towards us.
 This rule dates to medieval days when utensils were rare.
 This period was hostile and when men gathered around a table there was uncertainty as to who was friend and who was foe.
 Carrying a weapon was common, and these weapons (usually a knife of some type) would sometimes be used to carve food.
 Pointing a sharp blade toward another person was considered a sign of aggression.
 To show you meant no harm, if your weapon was used at the dinner table, you made sure to point the sharp side of the blade toward yourself.
 This is the reason we turn our dinner blade inward.

 Why do we shake with our right hand, and why is it a sign of greeting?